ul-gaul/rocket-controller/doc/Makefile.md

 Next, the CFLAGS variable defines various options passed to the compiler.
 For instance, the -Wall option tells the compiler to enable all warnings.
+The -DTESTING=$(TESTING) is an option to the compiler to define (-D) the preprocessor variable TESTING to whatever the TESTING variable is est at.
+The TESTING variable is passed from the command line to the make program, like so:

+`make all TESTING=1`

+If the argument is ommited, the value defaults to 0, as defined at the top of the Makefile.

 ### Rules